avonderluft/occams/README.md

 ## The name

-ocCaM'S, pronounced "AH-kums" is a nod to [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) - for this Rails-based Content Management System endeavors to follow the principle that the preferred solution is that which is simplest and built with the smallest possible set of components.
+ocCaM'S, pronounced "AH-kums" is a nod to [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) - for this Rails-based Content Management System endeavors to follow the principle that unnecessarily complex models should not be preferred to simpler ones.

+<div style='clear: both'></div>

 ## Features

 * Simple drop-in integration with Rails 6.1+ apps with minimal configuration
-* CMS stays away from the rest of your application
+* The CMS keeps clear from the rest of your application

-Referring to the [ComfortableMexicanSofa](https://github.com/comfy/comfortable-mexican-sofa) documentation, substituting 'Occams' for 'ComfortableMexicanSofa' where appropriate.

 * Powerful page templating capability using [Content Tags](https://github.com/avonderluft/occams/wiki/Content-Tags)
 * [Multiple Sites](https://github.com/avonderluft/occams/wiki/Sites) from a single installation
 * Multi-Language Support (i18n) (ca, cs, da, de, en, es, fi, fr, gr, hr, it, ja, nb, nl, pl, pt-BR, ru, sv, tr, uk, zh-CN, zh-TW) and page localization.